SERVSIG 2020 Submission Process

 SERVSIG 2020 invites the following types of submissions:

-Extended academic abstracts (due by 2 September 2019)
+Extended academic abstracts (due by Thursday 26 September 2019 at 5pm AEST)

 Interested authors should submit an extended academic abstract about their research relevant to the nominated conference tracks.
 We encourage scholars to submit their most recent scholarship, so works-in-progress are welcome.
 Extended abstracts should be no more than two pages (excluding references, tables and figures) and should be structured in accordance with the submission guidelines.